maciejkuran/colorala.com-old/README.md

 - if user `mouseleave` before 700ms, tooltip is not going to be displayed - `clearTimeout`
 - if user `mouseenter` over 700ms and then `mouseleave`, tooltip is immediately off

+###### 🟢 Color picker - appearing across all colorala tools

+> Color values are only displayed in HEXA (RGBA, HSLA, HSVA, CMYK is no longer supported).
+For now, there's no validation/conversion so if you decide to input manually color value, please provide HEXA value.

 ###### 🟢 😍 NEW Tool!
 Pre-made Color Palettes

 > Explore hand-picked color palettes